piccolo09/Xiaomi-Mi-debloat-script/README.md

 # Xiaomi-Mi-debloat-script

 This is a debloat script for Xiaomi devices
-	This script remove all kinds of useless Xiaomi apps and services that come pre installed on devices It removes things like second space, quick ball, app vault and all Xiaomi apps that can be replaced with alternative apss
+	This script remove all kind of useless Xiaomi apps and services that come pre-installed on devices & all Xiaomi apps that are removed can be replaced with alternative apps

 ***Use at your own risk***